Where to Start

 Arriving by Train

-Amtrak’s Capitol Limited provides one-way service among Chicago and Washington, D.C., through Toledo, Ohio, and Cleveland, with trailside stops in Pittsburgh, Connellsville, Cumberland, and Harpers Ferry.
+Amtrak’s Floridian provides one-way service among Chicago and Washington, D.C., through Toledo, Ohio, and Cleveland, with trailside stops in Pittsburgh, Connellsville, Cumberland, and Harpers Ferry.
 For an extra $20 on top of the regular fare, you can secure your bicycle in a retrofitted baggage car and get on or off at any station.
 Each train has room for eight bikes.
 Great for making an end-to-end tour possible, this service can also facilitate fun overnight trips.
-Visit Amtrak’s Capitol Limited profile page for additional tips, scheduling information, and suggested trips.
+Visit Amtrak’s Floridian profile page for additional tips, scheduling information, and suggested trips.

 Arriving by Air